Latest Market Statistics

 Should I keep furniture and appliances?

-Appliances yes – ie oven, dishwasher, rangehood, heat pump etc. Our recommendation would be to leave the property unfurnished in regards to fridge, couch, tv, bed etc – as you are opening yourself to more potential maintenance issues.
+Appliances yes – ie oven, dishwasher, Rangehood, heat pump etc. Our recommendation would be to leave the property unfurnished in regards to fridge, couch, tv, bed etc – as you are opening yourself to more potential maintenance issues.
 It is the landlords responsibility to maintain chattels after fair wear and tear etc and this will also apply to anything left behind.
 So as an example if the TV stops working, you will then be required to provide the tenants with a new TV or have that one repaired (to mention again, only if fair wear and tear and not tenant damage).
 We can discuss this with you in further detail if you wish for clarity.

 How do you make sure the house is free of illegal drugs?